I wanted to take my Indian-bought and registered Royal Enfield Himalayan motorcycle to Pakistan via the Attari-Wagah border.

 The short answer is no. Indian-bought and registered vehicles cannot cross the border.

-I asked both Indian and Pakistan Customs directly on both sides of the border.
-Neither could tell me exactly why I can’t.
-All they could say to me was it’s not allowed.
+I asked both Indian and Pakistani Customs directly on both sides of the border.
+Neither could tell me exactly why I couldn’t.
+All they could say to me was that it’s not allowed.

 What vehicles can you take across the Attari-Wagah border?

-You can, however, take foreign registered vehicles across the Attari-Wagah border as long as you have a carnet de passages.
+However, foreign-registered vehicles can be driven across the Attari-Wagah border as long as they have a carnet de passages.

-You must have the carnet – I asked Indian Customs if there was any other way, and there’s not.
+You must have the carnet.
+I asked Indian Customs if there was any other way, and there was not.

 The Indian Automobile Association won’t even issue carnets for Indian motorcycles going to Pakistan.
 They didn’t even have any carnet forms in stock when I enquired!
 2 months later, they still hadn’t restocked (the forms come from France).